 Supported by vivo, LGE.

-Proposal for discussion:
+Proposal for discussion: (status of discussion)

 The NR Uu multiplexing procedures are reused to convey multiple SL HARQ acknowledgements transmitted in a single slot.

 FFS limitations (e.g., maximum number of SL HARQ acknowledgements, etc.)

 On the issue of multiplexing SL HARQ feedback messages and DL HARQ feedback messages for UL transmission, we find the following: